atomicjolt/lms_api/README.md

 ## Usage

-To use the API wrapper, instantiate a `LMS::API` instance with the url of the LMS instance you want to communicate with, as well as the current authentication object, and (optionally) a hash of options to use when refreshing the API token.
+To use the API wrapper, instantiate a `LMS::Canvas` instance with the url of the LMS instance you want to communicate with, as well as the current authentication object, and (optionally) a hash of options to use when refreshing the API token.